-- All recipients of funds are required to submit an online closeout report at bit.ly/ECGRAgrants quantifying the progress toward accomplishing approved deliverables. - Closeout reports are due no later than thirty (30) days after the contract end date. - Closeout presentations are due within six (6) months of contract completion. - All grant recipients will be required to submit financial documentation as part of the online closeout report. - All grant recipients will be required to present to the ECGRA board of directors. - Non-compliance with these requirements may prevent the grantee from obtaining funding or payment from any ECGRA grant program and/or funding from ECGRA's programmatic partners. - If it is determined that the grantee provided any material misrepresentations or that funds were used for activities not permitted under the terms of the grant contract agreement, the grant contract agreement will be considered in default and immediate repayment will be demanded.
+- All recipients of funds are required to submit an online closeout report at bit.ly/ECGRAgrants quantifying the progress toward accomplishing approved deliverables. - Closeout reports are due no later than thirty (30) days after the contract end date. - All grant recipients will be required to submit financial documentation as part of the online closeout report. - Non-compliance with these requirements may prevent the grantee from obtaining funding or payment from any ECGRA grant program and/or funding from ECGRA's programmatic partners. - If it is determined that the grantee provided any material misrepresentations or that funds were used for activities not permitted under the terms of the grant contract agreement, the grant contract agreement will be considered in default and immediate repayment will be demanded.
 In addition, the matter may be referred to the appropriate authorities for investigation.